-Enter: the SodaStream.
-The product I was hoping would be the cure to falling into an iced-tea-or-bust rut.
-When it arrived at my house, the creative child in me thought, “Look out, 2018, here comes your newest non-alcoholic-beverage-barista-mixologist.”
-Full disclosure: I’ve never tried to come up with my own drink recipes before.
-But with the mocktail struggle being all too real, it was time to start.
+It’s the product I was hoping would be the cure to falling into an iced-tea-or-bust rut.
+When it arrived, the creative child in me thought, “Look out, 2020, here comes your newest non-alcoholic-beverage-barista-mixologist.”
+Reach for the stars, people.

-Using my knowledge of cooking and my vast experience as a human person who drinks cold beverages, I decided to give infusing a go, and now I had the SodaStream to help me.
+Using my knowledge of cooking and my vast experience as a human person who drinks cold beverages, I decided to give infusing a go — and now I had the SodaStream to help me.

-- Start to pump the big button on top in small bursts to carbonate it.
+- Start to pump the big button on top in small bursts to add carbonation.
 The more you pump, the more carbonated it will get.
-If you push down too hard, it will scare the crap out of you.)
+(If you push down too hard, it will scare the crap out of you.)

 Result: It tasted just like store-bought seltzer!
 Oh, the novelty.